sshipra12/MyAlgorithms/README.md

 # MyAlgorithms
-This repo contains problems of data structures and algorithms
+This repo contains problems of data structures and algorithms.